This half day workshop will enable participants to explore one of the most controversial and complex issues facing society.

 The Climate and Migration Coalition, a Climate Outreach-lead programme looking exclusively at the links between climate change and migration, and the rights of people impacted.

 The briefing will be lead by Alex Randall, Climate change and Migration programme manager at Climate Outreach.
+He is a leading specialist in the connections between climate change, migration and displacement.

 Cost and Registration: